 The cheapest and easiest way to get around is the public bus system.
-Routes 1 and 2 both go from downtown to the beach (Hotel Zone) and charge a fixed fare of $10.50pesos.
+Routes 1 and 2 both go from downtown to the beach (Hotel Zone) and charge a fixed fare of $10.50pesos (about USD$0.50c).
 Buses are frequent but can get busy.
 We found the bus system very easy to use and never found the need for a taxi.

 The main reason to visit Cancun (other than to use the airport) is the amazing beach.
-Most of the beach is lined with huge hotels that reserve parts of the beach for there guests.
-The northern end of the beach can get very busy so we recommend that you head south to escape the crowds.
+Most of the beach is lined with huge hotels that reserve parts of the beach for their guests.
+The northern end of the beach can get very busy so we recommend that you use the bus and head south to escape the crowds.

 Towards the southern end of the beach is Playa Delfines which is a large public beach with no hotels in sight.
 The beach offers free shade and sun loungers and is accessible via bus routes 1 and 2.
 This beach is less busy as it is further from town but it is worth sitting on the bus that wee bit longer to get more beach to yourself.
-Bring a picnic and a few beers and enjoy a day at the beach!
+Bring a picnic and a few beers from the local supermarkets and enjoy a day at the beach!

 Going out in Cancun can be expensive.
 Most places along the strip by the beach require you to pay around $70-100 USD for an open bar and dance show.
 Trying just to buy a single drink was hard work but we did find a couple of places which would let us but the drinks were the most expensive of the trip.
 We missed our $1 beers from Lake Bacalar.

 If you are looking to save money and get a good deal then stick to downtown which has a number of bars which are more aimed at locals and are priced accordingly.
 We went to one place that had 2 for 1 drinks which was great, although the margarita was like drinking a straight cup of Tequila…